 In fact, counting courses on the island, in nearby Bluffton and others within 30 minutes, the choices add up to more than 25.
 That’s enough great golf – by a list of acclaimed architects – to satisfy players visiting for a month without ever repeating a course.

 The crown jewel is Harbour Town, site since 1969 of the PGA Tour’s RBC Heritage Presented by Boeing, South Carolina’s annual tour event.
 Thanks to renovations and upgrades in 2015, the course – rated second among PGA Tour courses by the players, trailing only Augusta National – is better than ever.

-“The golf course is completely grown-in, and it looks beautiful,” Corbitt said.
-“All the guests and members who play the course are going to see a highly detailed golf course that, once it matures, will play firmer and faster than before.”
+“The golf course since then looks beautiful,” Corbitt said.
+“All the guests and members who play the course have seen a highly detailed golf course that now plays firmer and faster than before.”

 Outside the Sea Pine gates is a wide array of courses for all skill levels and budgets.
 The Palmetto Dunes Oceanfront Resort offers a trio of layouts by noted architects Robert Trent Jones, George Fazio and Arthur Hills, while Palmetto Hall Plantation has courses by Hills and Bob Cupp.

 Other on-island multiple-course areas include Hilton Head Plantation (Country Club of Hilton Head and Oyster Reef, both designed by Rees Jones); Port Royal Golf Club (courses by Dye, George Cobb and Willard Byrd); and Shipyard Golf Club (36 holes by Cobb and Byrd).